sudo-self/Rpi-shairport-sync/ADVANCED TOPICS/Events.md

 ## Events
+Shairport Sync can run programs when certain "events" occur.
+The events are:
+1. When Shairport Sync become "active" or "inactive".
+Shairport Sync is normally in the "inactive" state when no audio is being played.
+When audio is sent to Shairport Sync, it will transition from the "inactive" state into the "active" state.
+When the audio stops, Shairport Sync will start a timer.
+If audio restarts before the timer reaches the value of the active_state_timeout (10 seconds by default), Shairport Sync will stay in the "active" state.
+However, if no more audio is received before the timer reaches the active_state_timeout value, Shairport Sync will transition to the "inactive" state.
+The overall effect of this is that Shairport Sync will go active when a track is played and will stay active during the interval between the track ends and a new track begins, so long as the interval is less than the active_state_timeout.

+3. When audio begins to play.
+4. When audio stops playing.
+5. When the volume is adjusted.

-Shairport Sync can run programs just before it starts to play an audio stream and just after it finishes.
+just before it starts to play an audio stream and just after it finishes.
 You specify them using the `sessioncontrol` group settings `run_this_before_play_begins` and `run_this_after_play_ends`.
 This is to facilitate situations where something has to be done before and after playing, e.g. switching on an amplifier beforehand and switching it off afterwards.